MacGesture/MacGesture/README.md

 2. If you want to export and import MacGesture preferences:

+Recommended way:

+Use the buttons 'Import' and 'Export' in the ‘General' Panel.

+Geek-ish way: (the underlying way as well)

 Open a terminal, Do this in your old computer:

 ``` shell